 The scene looks like a mix between a fair and speed dating.
 Volunteers run the check-in table, coordinators walk potential adoptive families through the logistics and people move from dog to dog trying to find a perfect match to take home.

 And in many cases, those dogs have gone a long way to get to this parking lot.
 The event organizer, Lucky Dog Animal Rescue in Washington, D.C., brings in dogs not only from Virginia and the Carolinas, but Puerto Rico, too.
-In Puerto Rico alone, the Humane Society estimates there are about 300,000 homeless dogs.
+In Puerto Rico alone, the Humane Society of the United States estimates there are about 300,000 homeless dogs.

 Dinaz Campbell, 10, is among the people looking for a dog to adopt.
 She's here with her dad, and she says she's finally found her dream dog.